Susie Evans

-Susan Christine Evans (born August 19, 1993) is an American television personality and former beauty pageant titleholder, who is best known for being the winner of season 26 of The Bachelor.
+Susan Christine Evans (born August 19, 1993) is an American TV host and beauty pageant titleholder.
+She is best known for being the winner of season 26 of The Bachelor.
 As a beauty pageant titleholder, Evans was crowned Miss Virginia Teen USA 2011 and Miss Virginia USA 2020.

 Early life and education

 Evans was born and raised in Poquoson, Virginia, to parents Tom and Jean Evans.
 She attended Lindenwood University on a full scholarship, graduating in 2015 with a Bachelor of Arts degree in digital cinema arts and broadcast communications.

 After graduating from college, Evans was hired as a performer at Tokyo Disneyland, where she portrayed several Disney princesses over the course of two years.
 While in Japan, Evans became skilled in the art of Jiu-Jitsu, which she continued to train in after returning home to Virginia.

 Career

 Evans was previously employed as a program manager for a marketing agency in Williamsburg, Virginia, but left her role in May 2021 to pursue her passion of photography and videography full-time.